 Example:

 You want to find out the correlation between the price hike of vegetables and whether changes.
 You need to visit the market and talk to vegetable vendors to collect the required information.
-You can categorise the information according to the price, whether change effects and challenges the vendors/farmers face during such periods.
+You can categorise the information according to the price, whether changes affect, and the challenges the vendors/farmers face during such periods.

 Archival Data